 Historically, for many decades this role reversal presented severe conceptual problems, even to the best experts in general relativity.
 We shall return to it in Sec.
 26.4 below.
-Henceforth we shall refer to the location of role reversal, r = 2M, as the gravitational radius of the Schwarzschild spacetime.
-Throughout the rest of this section and all of Sec.
-26.3, we shall confine attention to the region r > 2M, outside the gravitational radius.
+Henceforth we shall refer to the location of role reversal, r=2M, as the gravitational radius of the Schwarzschild spacetime.
 In Sec.
-26.4 we shall seek a clear understanding of the "interior" region, r < 2M.
+26.4 we shall seek a clear understanding of the "interior" region, r < 2M; but until then, we shall confine attention to the region r > 2M, outside the gravitational radius.

 Notice that the metric coefficients in the Schwarzschild line element (26.1) are all independent of the coordinate t.
-This means that the geometry of spacetime itself is invariant under the translation $t \to t + \text{ constant}$.
-At radii r > 2M, where t plays the role of a time coordinate, $t \to t + \text{ constant}$ is a time translation; and, correspondingly, the Schwarzschild spacetime geometry is time-translation-invariant, i.e., "static," outside the gravitational radius.
+This means that the geometry of spacetime itself is invariant under the translation $t \to t + \text{constant}$ .
+At radii r > 2M, where t plays the role of a time coordinate, $t \to t + \text{constant}$ is a time translation; and, correspondingly, the Schwarzschild spacetime geometry is time-translation-invariant, i.e., "static," outside the gravitational radius.